dreamos82/uwm/README.md

 where backgroundimage is an optional argument, and specify the image to be loaded as screen background.
 If you don't specify it, a default color will be choosed.

-(With that command a new X server will be launched, and you don't need to close the running server)
+(Using that command a new X instance will be launched, and you don't need to close the running server)

+Tested image formats:

+* jpg

 TODO
 ----

 * Add a window destroy event handler
-* Basic configuration handling
+* Basic configuration handling (background color/image and default terminal)